 Looks like somebody needs his citizenship revoked.

 While Jerry Brown and his enablers in the Assembly and the Senate continue to spend like profligates, California’s aging infrastructure continues to crumble.
-What’s $65 million here for illegal aliens to get driver’s licenses or $64 billion there for a doomed high-speed rail project?
-Paltry sums in light of the benefits received relative to the costs incurred.
-So be sure to thank a Democrat today.
+What’s $65 million here for illegal aliens to get driver’s licenses or $64 billion there for a doomed high-speed rail project1?
+Paltry sums in light of the benefits received2 relative to the costs incurred3.
+So be sure to thank a Democrat today4.

 Judges William C. Canby and Michelle T. Friedland made it abundantly clear, both in their decision and during oral argument, that neither of them understands or respects the law.
 They should both, at the absolute least, be removed from the bench.
 For his part, Judge Richard R. Clifton should be removed as well, if only for his cowardice in refusing to dissent.